WangX-1/documentation/kernel-patches/SRIOV-ATS-m/README.md

 **Description:**

-These patches are for Intel® Arctic Sound-M, ATS-M , SRIOV functionality .
+These patches are for Intel® Arctic Sound-M(ATS-M) SRIOV functionality .
 They provide the capability of VF BAR resize.
 Without them, the VF functionailities could not work properly.

-**Impact platform:**
+**Impacted platform:**

 Intel® ATS-M GPU